 “I’m 15 and just found out that I’m pregnant.
 I’m not sure if I’m ready to be a mom, but I don’t think I could go through with getting an abortion, either.
 My boyfriend and my friends tell me I’d be a great mom.
 My parents are furious and told me they made an appointment for an abortion.
 Can they make me get a forced abortion?”

-No one can make you have an abortion if you don’t want to.
-Unless you’re in a medical emergency and your life is in danger, they can’t force you to have an abortion.
+No one can make you have a forced abortion.
+Unless you’re in a medical emergency and your life is in danger, they can’t make you get an abortion.
 Medical providers can only perform abortions for women who’ve decided to have one.
 Plus, even though you’re under 18, you have the right to make important choices about your health and life.

 Think about what’s best for your life right now.
 Becoming a mom because your friends think you should, or getting an abortion since your parents think you should might not be what’s right for you.
 Sure, you may get advice from others around you, but only you can decide what’s best for your situation.

 Any woman who has an unplanned pregnancy has three choices.
 She can become a parent, get an abortion, or choose adoption for her baby.
 To decide between parenting, abortion, or adoption in teen pregnancy, you’ll first need to understand exactly what these options involve.
 Today, we’re going over all three choices, so that you can best decide which is right for you!